Skip to main content

 • Decisions need to be findable a year after they were made, with the rationale, the owners, and the dependencies still attached.

 • ACL mirroring matters.
-Notion AI respects Notion permissions, but cross-tool retrieval that respects Slack, GitHub, and Drive ACLs as a single gate is a different requirement.
+Notion AI respects Notion permissions, but answering across Slack, GitHub, and Drive while honoring each tool's ACLs in one place is a different requirement.

 • Agent actions (draft a Slack DM, open a Linear ticket from a meeting outcome) are part of the workflow.